 Spokes hold wheels together and keep them spinning.
 Without spokes, a wheel would spin out of control and eventually become distorted and useless.
 Think of programming clocks as the wheel.
-The spokes are the most valuable songs in your music library.
-If the spokes are all in one side of the wheel, the wheel is unbalanced.
+The spokes are the most valuable songs in the music library.
+If the spokes are clustered on one side of the wheel, the wheel is unbalanced.

-The spoke theory is the key to consistent music programming and library management.
+The spoke theory is key to consistent music programming and library management.
 Using spokes (the biggest hits) to protect weaker songs allows the luxury of a slightly larger music library with little compromise in overall appeal.
 This is particularly valuable for stations that use song platoons in recurrent or gold catgories.